 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
-Since 2011, 146 projects totaling more than \$295 million, including \$24 million in external funding, have been awarded through eight calls for projects by the Board.
-On August 6, 2018, the OCTA Board approved the release of the 2019 Call for Projects which made up to \$32 million available to fund additional road improvements throughout the County.
-Staff reviewed applications and presented recommendations to the Technical Steering Committee (TSC) on March 13, 2019, and Technical Advisory Committee (TAC) on March 27, 2019 and final 2019 programming recommendations will be presented to the Board on June 10, 2019.
+Since 2011, 147 projects totaling more than \$2965 million, including \$24 million in external funding, have been awarded through nine calls for projects by the Board.
+On June 10, 2019, the OCTA Board approved the 2019 Programming Recommendations which provided \$0.834 million in Regional Capacity Program funds.

-To date, 11 of the 181 phases awarded by OCTA totaling approximately \$12 million have been cancelled by the awarded local jurisdictions.
+5To date, 14 of the 183 phases awarded by OCTA totaling approximately \$21 million have been cancelled by the awarded local jurisdictions.